davidpallmann/hello-alexa/README.md

 This is the code project for the [Hello, Alexa!](https://davidpallmann.hashnode.dev/hello-alexa) blog post.

-This episode: Amazon Alexaa.
+This episode: Amazon Alexa.
 In this Hello, Cloud blog series, we're covering the basics of AWS cloud services for newcomers who are .NET developers.
 If you love C# but are new to AWS, or to this particular service, this should give you a jumpstart.

 In this post we'll introduce Amazon Alexa and use it in a "Hello, Cloud" .NET program to create a simple voice skill.
 We'll do this step-by-step, making no assumptions other than familiarity with C# and Visual Studio.
 We're using Visual Studio 2022 and .NET 6.